Reporting year 2024

 Introduction

-These statistics report on government-funded early education and childcare (early years provision) for children aged 2 to 4 years in England on 18 January 2023.
+These annual statistics report on government-funded early education and childcare (early years provision) entitlements for children aged 2 to 4 years in England in January (specifically the third week in January each year).

 Explore data and files used in this release